subquery/cosmos-subql-starter/Cronos/cronos-evm-starter-via-rpc/README.md

-# SubQuery - Starter Package for Cosmos/CosmosHub
+# SubQuery - Starter Package for Cosmos/Cronos

-A basic Cosmos (based on CosmosHub) example project with an event and message handler.
-Read more about SubQuery support for Cosmos at https://academy.subquery.network/quickstart/quickstart_chains/cosmos.html.
+A basic Cosmos Ethermint EVM (based on Cronos) example project with an event and call handler.
+Read more about this at https://academy.subquery.network/build/cosmos-evm.html.

 The Starter Package is an example that you can use as a starting point for developing your SubQuery project.

 A SubQuery package defines which data SubQuery will index from the blockchain, and how it will store it.

-This Starter Package by default allows **indexing transfer events and messages from CosmosHub**.
+This Starter Package by default allows **indexing transactions and approvals of Wrapped CRO Token**.

 ## Preparation